Major Locations in Tanis

 Titania the Summer Queen is the ruling Fey of the Summer Court.
 A banished spirit fleeing from the God of Twilight, she arrived on Tanis at the same time as the mighty Mab, and some elven scholars believe that Titania and Mab, though certainly rivals, were sisters.
 She directed the war against the Sidhe in the eastern half of Tanis.
 Because of her brilliant and exceptionally ruthless leadership, she was victorious, and she claimed the lands she won as her own and used her inherent might to claim dominion over those who had fled with her as well as most native residents dwelling within her new realm.

-Though she always appears as a beautiful blond woman resembling an elf, clad in gowns of radiant silver and gold, scholars haven't been able to determine if the current ruling Summer Queen is the original Titania who arrived in the first exodus from Fairie or if she has been supplanted and her identity assumed by some fey that overthrew her.
+Though she always appears as a beautiful blonde woman resembling an elf, clad in gowns of radiant silver and gold, scholars haven't been able to determine if the current ruling Summer Queen is the original Titania who arrived in the first exodus from Fairie or if she has been supplanted and her identity assumed by some fey that overthrew her.
 This is entirely unclear because it would be well within the power of any fey powerful enough to usurp her throne to also assume her appearance.

 As with the Queen of Air and Darkness, one thing is true-- every "Titania" has displayed the same amorality, ruthlessness, and twisted sense of humor as the original, so perhaps the rumors of successive Summer Queens are false.